 Internally displaced persons (IDPs) have been forced to flee their home for the same reason as a refugee.
 But, they remain in their own country and have not crossed an international border.
 Unlike refugees, IDPs are not protected by international law or eligible to receive many types of aid.

 When people flee their country and seek sanctuary in another country, they apply for asylum — the right to be recognized as a refugee and receive legal protection and material assistance.
 It is up to the receiving country's refugee processing bureaus to assess if a fear of persecution or other imminent danger is "well-founded."
 If that bureau finds that an asylum seeker's fear of persecution is not "well-founded," the asylum seeker will be deported back to their country of citizenship.

 More than 5 million people have fled Syria.

 The United States has resettled slightly over 21,000 Syrian refugees since March 2011.
 This number is low compared to European countries with more 1 million Syrian refugees arriving, 55 times more than the United States.
 It is even lower when compared to low to moderate income countries neighboring Syria — like Turkey, Lebanon, Jordan, and Iraq — which host more than 5 million people.

 The top three resettlement states in the U.S. for Syrian refugees are Michigan, California, and Texas.
 In Michigan, metropolitan Detroit is home to one of the largest Arab populations outside the Middle East and has a large Syrian-American community.
 In California, Syrian refugees have mainly resettled in San Diego and Sacramento.
 In Texas, resettlement is distributed across the major cities Houston, Austin, and Fort Worth.

-As the Syrian crisis continues into its eighth year, more than 13.5 million people in Syria are in need of humanitarian assistance.
+As the Syrian crisis continues in its 12th year, more than 13.5 million people in Syria are in need of humanitarian assistance.